kartgoel/HydraDocumentation/docs/helpers.rst

-helpers
+Helpers
 ===================

-This file
+This file provides several functions to prepare data and create data generators for training, validation, and test datasets.

 ------------------

 setTFConfig
 ~~~~~~~~~~~~~~~~~~~

-This function delegates an appropriate amount of tasks to GPU and assign memory space.
+This function delegates an appropriate amount of tasks to GPU and assigns memory space.

 .. code-block:: python